cloud-ed/CloudedClicker/README.md

 ## Dev Note

-I know it's not much, but this project is really just a small win I needed right now.
-If anyone wants to use it, feel free.
+I know it's not the most impressive project, but it's something that helped me when I needed it.
+Feel free to use it if you want.

-Thanks for checking it out
+Thanks for checking it out 😁

-**_clouded_**
+**_clouded_** ☁️